How to sell on Facebook Marketplace

 In the market for something new or looking to shift something you already own?
 Facebook Marketplace is the place to go.
 Not only can you list things to sell, but you can also buy stuff too.
 Plus, the whole process is super quick and easy.

 If you're keen to get involved but have burning questions like "how does Facebook Marketplace work?" or "does Facebook Marketplace charge fees?", you're in the right place!

 We've got answers for everything, as well as the best tips for selling on Facebook Marketplace and getting the best possible price for your item.

 Here's everything you need to know about selling on Facebook Marketplace:

 To post your item on Facebook Marketplace, head to the 'Marketplace' section of Facebook and then click 'Create New Listing'.

 For a successful sale, put yourself in the shoes of a potential buyer and ensure that you've given all the information that you would want if you were buying from a retailer online.
-This level of detail will make buyers more interested than if you just listed the product's name and condition.
+This level of detail will make buyers more interested than if you just list the product's name and condition.

 Does Facebook Marketplace charge fees?

 One of the best things about Facebook Marketplace is that it's mostly free to use.
 There are no listing fees and, in most cases, Facebook won't take a cut of your sale.